rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

 ---
-title: Search and replace across files in Vim
+title: Search and replace in Vim
 date: 2015-03-21
 ---

 In this article I explain how I do search and replace in Vim.

 As a programmer, I constantly rename variables, functions, and classes.
 The easier it is to rename something, the more likely I am to do it.
-Renaming is probably one of the most important refactorings.
+I think renaming is probably one of the most important refactorings.

 At the heart of my workflow is the substitute command.
 I'll show you how I use it to do renames in a single file and then show you how I have extended it